 Take Home Message

-Pairing field measurements with remotely sensed multispectral imagery presents itself to become a cost and time efficient way to assess biodiversity.
+Pairing field measurements with remotely sensed multispectral imagery could become a cost and time efficient way to assess biodiversity.
 Critically, it can provide a scalable method of environmental measurement, capable of sampling greater spatial areas than possible with conventional ground-based methods.
-The potential exists for remotely sensed spectral analysis also, through the use of continuously improving satellite technology, to assess changes in biodiversity and ecosystem composition across time, on a global scale.
+Remotely sensed spectral analysis and contrinuously improving satellite technology could be used to assess changes in biodiversity and ecosystem composition across time, on a global scale.

 This study can be used to guide further efforts of using remotely sensed data to assess biodiversity.
-(Hopefully) a model of how hyperspectral diversity relates to biodiversity, is presented and how abiotic factors impact spectral signatures and the associated biodiversity estimates.
-The presented results aim to aid the developing of the methods and infrastructure required for the effective scaling assessing biodiversity remotely.
+(Hopefully) a model is developed of how hyperspectral diversity relates to biodiversity,and how abiotic factors impact spectral signatures and the associated biodiversity estimates.
+It is intended that the presented methidology and results aid the developing of the methods and infrastructure required for the effective scaling assessing biodiversity remotely. (probably remove last sentince?